Nico-Curti/rFBP/README.md

 ### CMake C++ installation

-We recommend the use of `CMake` for the installation since it is the most automated way to reach your needs.
+We recommend to use `CMake` for the installation since it is the most automated way to reach your needs.
 First of all make sure you have a sufficient version of `CMake` installed (3.9 minimum version required).
 If you are working on a machine without root privileges and you need to upgrade your `CMake` version a valid solution to overcome your problems is provided [here](https://github.com/Nico-Curti/Shut).